21 June 2018

 Noah Fitch 费诺, 18

-“Just hang on!” advises Noah Fitch.
-He is speaking to a local elementary school class about his experience learning Chinese.
-Having studied the language for 12 years, he often shares this counsel with his younger counterparts.
-Noah appreciates the role language learning has played in developing his understanding of Chinese culture.
-He says, “Learning Mandarin since Kindergarten has…helped me understand [the language and culture] well.”
+“Just hang on!” advises Noah Fitch, speaking to a local elementary school class about his experience learning Chinese.
+Having studied the language for 12 years, he often shares this counsel with his younger counterparts who are just starting their Mandarin journey.
+Although studying Mandarin can be an exceptionally long-term commitment, Noah feels that the reward of a strong, thorough understanding of Chinese culture can’t be understated.
+He says, “Learning Mandarin since Kindergarten has involved me in their language and culture for a long time and has helped me understand it well.”

 Noah first became interested in Chinese because of its utility.
 He understood the importance of US-China relations and the need to bridge perceived differences between the two countries.
-Having spent a month at Wanxiang Polytechnic University in Hangzhou through the Chicago Public School Confucius Institute, Noah had this to say: “Now [that I have a better] understanding… of how China functions—what the people are like and how successful the economy is— I can see myself working with …[China] in the future.”
+Having spent a month at Wanxiang Polytechnic University in Hangzhou through the Chicago Public School Confucius Institute, Noah had this to say: “Now understanding much more of how China functions, what the people are like, and how successful their economy is, I definitely see myself working with them in the future.”

 Noah is a junior at Jones College Preparatory High School in Chicago where he grew up.
 He joined the US-China Strong Student Ambassador Program as a nominee of the Chicago Public School Confucius Institute.
 He enjoys math and science and is interested in pursuing electrical engineering as well as business management in the future.
 He hopes to become a successful innovator in electronics and modern technology, and aims to achieve fluency in Mandarin because he sees China as one of the leading countries in technology and trade.